 “She has a head injury and signs of heavy sedation.
 EMS is with her now.
 The man in the basement is alive as well.
 He was bound and badly injured, but he’s breathing.
 You may have helped save both of them.”

-Not you, I thought.
+Not us, I thought.

 Sofia.